-Thinning is the process of removing fruits at the early stages of development, leaving only a few.
-While this may seem counterintuitive, it will help the tree produce a better fruit quality.
+Thinning is removing fruits at the early stages of development, leaving only a few.
+While this may seem counterintuitive, it does help the tree produce better fruit quality.

 - A tree with more fruits than it can handle will drop most of them, resulting in a small harvest.

 - Having fewer fruits on the tree concentrates the energy on making them more prominent.

 - Loaded tree branches risk breaking due to the weight of the fruits.